-Many seasoned telecommuters have experienced a partner or roommate coming home from work and asking, “Why didn’t you do the laundry or the dishes?
-You’ve been home all day.”
+Many seasoned telecommuters have experienced a partner or roommate coming home from work and asking, “Why didn’t you clean up?
+You’ve been home all day!”

 It’s easy to put this pressure on yourself, too.
 Maybe one of the benefits of working from home is that you can take small breaks to tackle things like laundry, but that shouldn’t be an expectation.
 You need to give yourself permission to focus solely on work when you’re working, otherwise you’ll never get anything done.
 Don’t feel guilty about putting off other things on your to-do list.
 This is where that schedule comes in handy.